IU-PR/Capstone_project/content/docs/Groups/FairLance.md

 - **Embeded CV**: We have a straightforward yet impactful plan to enhance the visual appeal of our website.
 Instead of a plain CV on the profile page, we intend to incorporate sections for achievements, previous experience, and education, creating a more engaging and aesthetically pleasing experience for our users.

 - **Messaging system**: We are working to develop a robust messaging system, and we are striving to have it completed in time for the presentation.
 This feature will enable seamless communication between users, and making deals.

+{{< hint danger >}}
+Alright, you project and reports are mature, professional and to the point.
+Noted the final presentation on the top of the file.
+Need to say that it was a bliss to read your reports and see your project grow.
+I think you are determined engineers who can accomplish much more.
+Thus, keep the focus, iterate and ship.

+5 the week!
+And good luck with the project and the final presentation!
+You have accomplished a lot!
+Cheers
+{{< /hint >}}